Economists and journalists alike, are having a field day playing with the data on wealth disparities.

 Just $1 billion could be disbursed to 4,000 independent scientists in the form of $250k investments disbursed over 5 years… with profits being re-distributed back into the next generation of low wealth scientists and visionary leaders.
 Just $2 billion to 4k independent scientists in the form of a half a million dollar investments disbursed over 5 years, with a portion of prospective profits reinvested into the next generation of high achievers from low-wealth households.

-If you have amassed a high net worth in America, independently and quietly consider the value of making such philanthropic investments.
+Independently and quietly consider the value of making such philanthropic investments.
 If for no other reason, do it for your commitment to America, which is in need of your support now more than ever.
-Reach out to us to discuss establishing such a national economic development program.